-“Leaves of three, leave it be…”, is a commonly recited rhyme to warn campers and hikers of the genus of perennial flowering plants in the sumac family, commonly known as “poison oak”, and in particular on the West Coast of the United States, “western poison oak”.
-This woody shrub is known by its scientific name as “Toxicodendron diversilobum” and can be found widely across Western North America from Baja, through California, the Pacific North-West, and up into British Columbia.
+“Leaves of three, leave it be…”, is a commonly recited rhyme to warn campers and hikers of the genus of perennial flowering plants in the sumac family, commonly known as “Poison Oak”, and in particular on the West Coast of the United States, known as Pacific Poison Oak or Western Poison Oak.

 "Leaves of three, let it be"